borball/openshift-on-openshift-virtualization/README.md

 5. Creates the VM using Kustomize
 6. Powers on the VM using `virtctl`

+**Note**: The current script includes TODO items for future enhancements:
+- Monitor the installation progress
+- Change VM boot order to boot from disk after installation
+- Wait for cluster to be ready
+- Unmount the ISO from the VM

 ### 3. Deploy Multi Node OpenShift (MNO)
 ```bash
 ./install-mno.sh <cluster-name>